sparkflows/sparkflows-docs/docs/tutorials/data-engineering/dedup-customers.rst

 .. figure:: ../../_assets/tutorials/data-engineering/dedup-customers/9.PNG
    :alt: DedupCustomers
-   :width: 100%
+   :width: 75%

 Join input DataFrames
 ------------

-``JoinUsingColumn`` Processor joins the incoming DataFrames on a join column "State". ``ColumnFilter`` Processor filters the columns to get the required DataFrame as shown below:
+``JoinUsingColumn`` Processor joins the incoming DataFrames on a join column **State**. ``ColumnFilter`` Processor filters the columns to get the required DataFrame as shown below:

 .. figure:: ../../_assets/tutorials/data-engineering/dedup-customers/10.PNG
    :alt: DedupCustomers
-   :width: 100%
+   :width: 75%

 Data Deduplication
 ------------

 ``Dedup`` is used for the problems like entity resolution or data matching.
 Entity Resolution or Data Matching is the problem of finding and linking different mentions of the same entity in a single data source or across multiple data sources.
-Here Levenshtein Algorithm is used for Data Deduplication.
+Here, Levenshtein Algorithm is used for Data Deduplication.
 There are more options for Algorithms that can be used:

-* Full matching: Full matching makes use of all individuals in the data by forming a series of matched sets in which each set has either 1 treated individual and multiple comparison individuals or 1 comparison individual and multiple treated individuals.
+* **Full matching:** Full matching makes use of all individuals in the data by forming a series of matched sets in which each set has either 1 treated individual and multiple comparison individuals or 1 comparison individual and multiple treated individuals.

-* Levenshtein: It counts the number of edits (insertions, deletions, or substitutions) needed to convert one string to the other.
+* **Levenshtein:** It counts the number of edits (insertions, deletions, or substitutions) needed to convert one string to the other.

-* Jaro-Winkler: The Jaro–Winkler distance is a string metric measuring an edit distance between two sequences.
+* **Jaro-Winkler:** The Jaro–Winkler distance is a string metric measuring an edit distance between two sequences.
 Jaro-Winkler are suited for comparing smaller strings like words and names.

-* Jaccard (3 gram) : This takes consecutive words and groups them as a single object.
+* **Jaccard (3 gram):** This takes consecutive words and groups them as a single object.
 A 3-gram is a consecutive set of 3 words.
 It's used for emails or small documents.

-* Longest Common Subsequence : If a set of sequences are given, the longest common subsequence problem is to find a common subsequence of all the sequences that is of maximal length used in revision control systems, such as SVN and Git, for reconciling multiple changes made to a revision-controlled collection of files.
+* **Longest Common Subsequence:** If a set of sequences are given, the longest common subsequence problem is to find a common subsequence of all the sequences that is of maximal length used in revision control systems, such as SVN and Git, for reconciling multiple changes made to a revision-controlled collection of files.

-* Date Difference: Calculates the number of days between two dates.
+* **Date Difference:** Calculates the number of days between two dates.

-* Notional Distance
+* **Notional Distance:**